bluekitchen/btstack/port/libusb/README.md

 On a recent Debian-based system, all you need is:

-	apt-get install gcc git libusb-1.0 pkg-config
+	sudo apt-get install gcc git cmake ninja-build pkg-config libusb-1.0 portaudio19-dev

-When everything is ready, you compile all examples with:
+When everything is ready, you compile all examples with make:

 	make

+or using CMake + Ninja:

+    mkdir build
+    cd build
+    cmake -G Ninja
+    ninja

 ## Environment Setup

 ### Linux

 On Linux, the USB Bluetooth dongle is usually not accessible to a regular user.

-You can either:
-- run the examples as root
-- add a udev rule for your dongle to extend access rights to user processes
+You can add a udev rule for your dongle to extend access rights to user processes.

-To add an udev rule, please create `/etc/udev/rules.d/btstack.rules` and add this
+For this, create `/etc/udev/rules.d/btstack.rules` and add this

 	# Match all devices from CSR
 	SUBSYSTEM=="usb", ATTRS{idVendor}=="0a12", MODE="0666"